 5 of the Best Ethical Eats in Australia’s Capital - Canberra13 Apr 2017

-Living in, moving to or visiting Canberra? – The city has an abundance of cafes and local brunch spots tailored to the en masse of public servants and early morning cyclists that populate our streets.
-However, the city’s food scene is in a time of re-invention, with a lack of local places known for ethical eating.
+Living in, moving to or visiting Canberra?
+The city has an abundance of cafes and local brunch spots tailored to the mass of public servants and early morning cyclists that populate our streets.
+However, the city’s food scene is currently in a period of re-invention, with a lack of local places known for ethical eating.
 That’s why the fair food forager app is great for finding ethical cafes in the city.

-"From one local to another or in welcoming a visitor, here’s a list of my favourite venues for vegan, vegetarian, and local goodies around Canberra City".
+"From one local to another, or to welcome a visitor, here’s a list of my favourite venues for vegan, vegetarian, and local goodies around Canberra City".

-1. Food Co-op – The Co-op’s Café at ANU serves delicious $7 vegan lunches made fresh every day.
+1. Food Co-op – The Co-op’s Café at ANU serves delicious $7 vegan lunches made freshly every day.
 You will also love their décor – numerous plants, free WIFI, and recycled outdoor furniture.
 Be prepared to sit on milk crates with cushions if all the indoor couches are taken!
-The Co-op also sells a variety of groceries for sale inside – I highly recommend looking out for the dark chocolate cherry balls.
+The Co-op also sells a variety of groceries for sale inside.
+I recommend looking out for the dark chocolate cherry balls.

 Image The Food Co-op Facebook

-2. Sweet Bones Café – Is your one-stop shop in Braddon for beautiful sweet treats that you won't believe are actually vegan!
+2. Sweet Bones Café – This is your one-stop shop in Braddon for beautiful sweet treats that you won't believe are actually vegan!
 Enjoy a range of baked goods, or even a Big Breakfast with coconut bacon from their all day breakfast menu.
 They do birthday cakes, and serve Cocowhip (a coconut soft serve) too!
-Parking in Braddon is a bummer, so it might be best to walk/cycle from public transport.
+Parking in Braddon is a bummer, so it might be best to plan on public transport stops, walking or cycling.

 Image: Sweet Bones Facebook

-3. Capital Region Farmers Market – Whilst visiting the biggest farmers market in Canberra (located at Exhibition Park in Mitchell), check out the lunch and light snack options – Including coffee, gelato, patisseries, pies, takeaway thai, and Phở.
+3. Capital Region Farmers Market – While visiting the biggest farmers market in Canberra (located at Exhibition Park in Mitchell), check out the lunch and light snack options.
+These include coffee, gelato, patisserie, pies, takeaway Thai and Phở.
 For a sneak-peek of stall holders, see their Youtube channel

 Image: Capital Region Farmers Market Facebook